RickardHultgren/gnomyframework/For_You_Us_and_Me.md

 ---

-If the crow’s call fades, send it once more,
+If the crow’s call fades, send it anew,

-If one leaf fails, reach for one more.
+If one leaf falls, reach for one too.

 If the spark hides, or the crow is gone,